Updated: Mar 14

 Doors To Scotland

-Will you arrive into Scotland's capital Edinburgh, neighbouring city of Glasgow or to another, by train or perhaps an international/domestic flight?
+Will you arrive in Scotland's capital Edinburgh, the neighbouring city of Glasgow or another, by train or perhaps an international/domestic flight?

-Did you know Scotland also has a few cruise ports such as Greenock (Glasgow), Rosyth (Edinburgh), Leith (Edinburgh), Aberdeen, Invergordon (Inverness) and Kirkwall (Orkney)?
+Scotland also has a few cruise ports such as Greenock (Glasgow), Rosyth (Edinburgh), Leith (Edinburgh), Aberdeen, Invergordon (Inverness), and Kirkwall (Orkney).